random-robbie/Pi-Train-Ticker/README.md

 Pi-Train-Ticker
 ===============

-Tells you when the next train is from your chosen station (UK)
+Tells you when the next train is from your chosen station (UK).

+This will automatically pull down the data every hour and if the data isnt in the database it will automatically pull it in for you

 Requires 1 x Adafruits LCD plate

 You will need to install mysql for python

 sudo apt-get install python-mysqldb

+ensure you edit trains.py to put in the mysql connection details.

 The file will automatically download a CSV from google docs to get the information.